enriquedlh97/keyword_category_prediction_api/README.md

 ## Training a model

 To train a model from scratch all you have to do is make sure you have the conda environment activated and run the `final_model_training.py` script.
-This script will save the trained model to the assets folder (It will be created if it does not already exist).
+This script will save the trained model to the assets folder (it will be created if it does not already exist).
 ```bash
 $ python final_model_training.py